modphysnobel/modphysnobel.github.io/docs/vol-I/vol-I-chap-4-sect-3.md

 ### REFERENCES

-1. PAIS, A. Subtle is the Lord…!
-The Science and the Life of Albert Einstein, Oxford University Press.
+1. PAIS, A. *Subtle is the Lord…!
+The Science and the Life of Albert Einstein*, Oxford University Press.
 (1982).

-2. REICHENBACH, H..
-The Philosophy of Space and Time..
+2. REICHENBACH, H. *The Philosophy of Space and Time*.
 New York.
 Dover Publications.
 (1958).

-3. PIAGET J. and Garcia R. Psychogenesis and the History of Science.
+3. PIAGET J. and Garcia R. *Psychogenesis and the History of Science*.
 New York.
 Columbia University Press.
 (1989).

 ***